truera/trulens/docs/trulens_eval/evaluation/feedback_functions/anatomy.md

   several shorthands are provided.
 For example, `on_input_output` states that the first two argument to `relevance` (`prompt` and `response`) are to be the main app input and the main output, respectively.

+- **Aggregation specification** -- The last line `aggregate(numpy.mean)` specifies
+  how feedback outputs are to be aggregated.
+This only applies to cases where the argument specification names more than one value for an input.
+The second specification, for `statement` was of this type.
+The input to `aggregate` must be a method which can be imported globally.
+This requirement is further elaborated in the next section.
+This function is called on the `float` results of feedback function evaluations to produce a single float.
+The default is `numpy.mean`.